 - Moist or soggy areas around your home’s foundation

 A slab leak is not the only reason for all of these oddities, but it is one explanation for all of them.
 And it is also a very serious issue that should be inspected by a trained leak detection specialist.
-If you notice any of these issues and cannot explain them, call (806) 787-6501 to schedule a leak detection appointment.
-The Action Air & Plumbing leak detection specialists use the latest technology to test for and locate hidden slab leaks without destroying your floors and foundation.
+If you notice any of these issues and cannot explain them, call us to schedule a leak detection appointment.
+The Action Air Plumbing and Septic leak detection specialists use the latest technology to test for and locate hidden slab leaks without destroying your floors and foundation.
 Call us as soon as you think you have a slab leak and let us show you how a professional locates and repairs a leak under a slab foundation home.